ginkgobioworks/vaccinetime/README.md

 ```

 This will run the bot without tweeting, instead sending any activity to a
 "FakeTwitter" class that outputs to the terminal.
-Logs are also stored in files
-in the `log/` directory.
-To set up real tweets, see the configuration section
+To set up real tweets, see
-below.
+the configuration section below.

+Logs are stored in files in the `log/` directory, and any errors will terminate
+the program by default and print the error trace.
+Set the environment variable
+`ENVIRONMENT=production` to keep running even if an error occurs (errors will
+still get logged).

 ### Running locally